danilodileo/magmap/docs/usage.md

 nextflow run nf-core/magmap -profile docker --outdir results/ --input samples.csv --genomeinfo localgenomes.csv --indexes 'https://farm.cse.ucdavis.edu/~ctbrown/sourmash-db/gtdb-rs214/gtdb-rs214-reps.k21.sbt.zip'
 ```

+> [!NOTE]
-N.B.
-More than one index file can be provided, separated by commas.
+> More than one index file can be provided, separated by commas.

 ##### Genome data will be directed to a specific directory